You’ve got questions—we’ve got the answers (or can at least connect you with the offices that do)!

 Ride Shares: Uber & Lyft are popular choices in the local area.

-Asking a fellow resident of your hall for a ride to Target is also a great way to make friends.
-So don't be shy and ask that student down the hall for a ride!
+Asking a fellow resident of your hall for a ride to Target is also a great way to make friends!

 Traditionally, the Bengal Bus offers airport shuttles at the beginning and end of fall break (roundtrip), Thanksgiving break (roundtrip), winter break (roundtrip), spring break (roundtrip) and the beginning of summer (to airport only).
 As space and schedules are limited, you may also want to checkout the SuperShuttle (discount code: OXYED) and Prime Time websites, or consider a rideshare service at your discretion.